aalto-trafficsense/trafficsense-android/README.md

 * navigation_header_name: Navigation drawer header
 * navigation_header_email: The email-address shown on the navigation header
 * feedback_form_address: The URL of the page to open, when feedback sending is selected from the main drawer.
+* research_consent: End-user license agreement text for approval during first start after installing the application.
+* research_consent_title: The EULA title.
+* research_consent_dismissed: Text shown if EULA is not accepted.
+Check also this one, since it currently talks about "consent", which may not be the case for all EULA.
 * transport_form_address: The URL of the page to open, when "Register transport" is selected from the main drawer. _Note: This option is only visible, when debug mode is active in the client._
 * energy_uri: The contact URI to print on an energy certificate.